ODM2/ODM2PythonAPI/README.md

 [List of current and planned functions included in the API](https://github.com/ODM2/ODM2PythonAPI/blob/master/doc/APIFunctionList.md)

+## Documentation

+For the latest documentation of the ODM2 Python API, see [http://odm2.github.io/ODM2PythonAPI/](http://odm2.github.io/ODM2PythonAPI/)

 ## Installation

 The easiest and most reliable way to install the ODM2 Python API (`odm2api`) is using the